Filey School: History

 A 2010 Ofsted report for the school gave a Grade 3 (satisfactory) rating, stating that "This is a satisfactory school.
 Some areas of its work are good."

 The school, until March 2013, had a swimming pool that was open to the residents of Filey, until a shortfall in funding, and inaccurate financial information preventing rescue funding, forced it to close.
 This was amid claims that North Yorkshire County Council was underfunding the school, a claim it denied.

-Another Ofsted inspection in 2013 reduced the school's rating to Grade 4 (inadequate) - the lowest possible grade - citing "achievement of pupils" and "quality of teaching" as inadequate, and "behaviour and safety of pupils" and "leadership and management" as requiring improvement, saying overall that "this is a school that has serious weaknesses".
+Another Ofsted inspection in 2013 reduced the school's rating to Grade 4 (inadequate) – the lowest possible grade – citing "achievement of pupils" and "quality of teaching" as inadequate, and "behaviour and safety of pupils" and "leadership and management" as requiring improvement, saying overall that "this is a school that has serious weaknesses".

 In September 2014, Filey School fell into special measures, being rated Grade 4 (inadequate) in all four categories.

 In July 2015 a whistleblower leaked a report about the serious failings of Filey School.
-The whistleblower states “The school would be better closed because the level of education the students’ are getting at the moment is almost nonexistent,” said the anonymous source.
+The whistleblower states "The school would be better closed because the level of education the students' are getting at the moment is almost nonexistent", said the anonymous source.

 The school converted to academy status in September 2015 and was renamed Ebor Academy Filey.
 However, due to continued poor performance the school became part of the Coast and Vale Learning Trust in 2022, and adopted its previous name of Filey School.

+In 2025, the Coast and Vale Learning Trust merged into the Delta Academies Trust, bringing Filey School under the Delta banner.